krisoshea-eth/krisoshea-eth/README.md

 - 👀 I’m interested in blockchain, token engineering, game theory, and mechanism design.
 - 🌱 I’m currently learning Solidity, Hardhat, Javascript, and Typescript.
 - 💞️ I’m looking to collaborate on Web3 projects.
-- 📫 How to reach me @krisoshea1 on Twitter.
+- 📫 You can reach me @krisoshea1 on Twitter.

 <!---
 krisoshea-eth/krisoshea-eth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.